Water and Wastewater

 Certification and Training

-Operators must meet standards of education, experience and examination explained in the Operator Certification Program
+Operators must meet standards of education, experience and examination explained in the Operator Certification Program (EPB 144)

-and the Regional/Contract Operator Program .
+and the Regional/Contract Operator Program (EPB 286).

-After July 15, 2005, insurance firms may no longer provide liability coverage to facilities without a certified operator.
+After 2005 July 15, insurance firms may no longer provide liability coverage to facilities without a certified operator.

-A number of agencies
+A number of agencies (EPB 436)

-provide training, workshops and examination sittings for water and waste operators:
+provide training, workshops and examination sittings for water and waste operators.